tiffanyfong/PoiNotation/README.md

 ## DSL Input

 Poi moves are represented by JSONs containing spatial properties for a particular move.
 A single poi move spans one circular arm rotation; in other words, it only contains motion for 360 degrees.
-Currently, the DSL supports these properties described below.
+Currently, PoiNotation supports these properties described below.

 | Property     | Description                                   | Accepted Values                   | Default |
 |--------------|-----------------------------------------------|-----------------------------------|---------|